-A pair of International College of Management, Sydney (ICMS) HostPlus Scholarship winners recently spoke at the company's annual conference held in Melbourne this month, attended by around 200 HostPlus Trustee Office staff.
+A pair of International College of Management, Sydney (ICMS) HostPlus Scholarship winners recently spoke at the company's annual conference held in Melbourne at the end of last year, attended by around 200 HostPlus Trustee Office staff.

 HostPlus is an industry superannuation fund for the hospitality, tourism, recreation and sport industries in Australia.
 Founded in 1988, the fund has grown to be one of the largest in Australia with over one million members, more than 170,000 employers and $37 billions in funds under management.